 Estrogen can help support your vaginal health.
 When estrogen levels decline, you may experience changes to the tissue, lining, and pH balance of your vagina.
 These changes can cause several vaginal health conditions, including:

 - vulvar atrophy, a condition that causes dryness, soreness, and urinary incontinence

 - atrophic vaginitis, or inflammation of vaginal tissues that’s frequently caused by dryness and irritation

 Estrogen may be able to help treat these conditions.

-These issues may require supplemental estrogen:
+These conditions may require supplemental estrogen:

-- failure of both ovaries
+- failure of both of your ovaries